 National Museum of China

 The Museum of the Chinese Revolution grew out of the Preparatory Office of Central Revolution Museum that came into existence in March, 1950.
 The Preparatory Office was set in Circular City (Tuancheng) of Beihai Park at the beginning and moved to the Hall of Martial Valor of the Forbidden City before long.
 In October, 1958, a new building took shape to the east of Tiananmen Square.
 August, 1959 saw the completion of the building.
-August of the next year was the time when The Museum of the Chinese Revolution was presented and the Preparatory Office was eliminated.
+August of the next year was the time when the Museum of the Chinese Revolution was presented and the Preparatory Office was eliminated.
 Its official opening was on July 1st, 1961.

-In September, 1969, The Museum of Chinese History and The Museum of the Chinese Revolution were combined as the Revolution and History Museum of China.
+In September, 1969, the Museum of Chinese History and the Museum of the Chinese Revolution were combined as the Revolution and History Museum of China.
 Later they went back to their separate buildings in the early years of the 1980s.
-On February, 28, 2003, The National Museum of China was inaugurated.
+On February, 28, 2003, the museum was inaugurated.

-The National Museum of China was closed again for renovation and rebuilding in 2007 and reopened on March 1, 2011.
+It was closed again for renovation and rebuilding in 2007 and reopened on March 1, 2011.
 The new one is two times larger than the previous one.
-The exhibition themed The Road to Rejuvenation once inaugurated in celebration of the 60th birthday of the PRC in 2009 is the first display in the new National Museum.
+The exhibition themed the Road to Rejuvenation once inaugurated in celebration of the 60th birthday of the PRC in 2009 is the first display in the new National Museum of China.
 The northern exhibition area was unveiled firstly to the public.

 Main Exhibits and Facilities

 |Picture of Founding Ceremony |

 of People's Republic of China

-The National Museum is devoted to display of treasured collections in form of various thematic exhibitions, such as the Arts of bronze, porcelain, jade, Chinese calligraphy and paintings, Buddhist statues, Ming & Qing furniture, coins, etc in ancient China; to display feature culture relics, significant archeological discoveries and ethnic culture and folk customs in the form of exchanges and cooperation with local museums; to display different civilizations and artistic creations in the world in the form of loan and exchange exhibitions.
+National Museum of China is devoted to display of treasured collections in form of various thematic exhibitions, such as the Arts of bronze, porcelain, jade, Chinese calligraphy and paintings, Buddhist statues, Ming & Qing furniture, coins, etc in ancient China; to display feature culture relics, significant archeological discoveries and ethnic culture and folk customs in the form of exchanges and cooperation with local museums; to display different civilizations and artistic creations in the world in the form of loan and exchange exhibitions.
 There are temporary exhibition halls to display modern art.

-New buildings during the latest renovation project include several banquet rooms respectively decorated with wood, brick, bronze and stone carvings.
+New buildings of National Museum of China during the latest renovation project include several banquet rooms respectively decorated with wood, brick, bronze and stone carvings.
 In order to provide a variety of services, the new National Museum has shops offering tea, coffee, souvenirs, as well as an auditorium and a 700-seat theater.